Think back over your career to the times when you grew the most as a leader.

 Some of those growth spurts likely occurred when you had a new job opportunity or perhaps when you dealt with a crisis or other significant challenge.
 But it’s also important to remember that equally powerful learning experiences can be found in the context of your current job.

-- Number one.
-Effective leaders continue to develop their repertoire of skills throughout their careers.
+- Effective leaders continue to develop their repertoire of skills throughout their careers.
 To be effective in a wide variety of leadership roles and situations, you have to master new competencies.
 Instead of always relying on a limited set of natural capabilities, you must become well-rounded.
 This development of a repertoire of skills is a gradual, continuous process.

-- Number three.
-The more varied the practical experiences, the greater the likelihood of developing a broad repertoire of leadership skills.
-Leaders who continue to focus only on doing the work they are already good at are less likely to broaden their capacity.
+- The more varied the practical experiences, the greater the likelihood of developing a broad repertoire of leadership skills.
+Leaders who continue to focus only on doing the work they’re already good at are less likely to broaden their capacity.
 Leaders who step into new situations that test other abilities continue to develop their skills and successfully take on higher levels of leadership responsibility.

 Want to make a formal effort to develop these skills?
 Explore our virtual leadership programs to find the right one for you, and then learn how to convince your boss to make an investment in you and your future.

 Ready to Take the Next Step?

 Learn more about our virtual leadership programs and select the right one to help you grow as a leader.